Aria-K-Alethia/X-AI/README.md

 - EDS, used to process eds, also includes a method to parse text repr.
 - utils, includes various functions used in NLP, Machine Learning and Deep Learning.

+### Data Structure

+- Trie, for string matching, also support prefix matching

 ## TODO

 - [ ] LSTM CELL